 Holi is considered as one of the most revered and celebrated festivals of India and it is celebrated in almost every part of the country.
 It is also sometimes called as the “festival of love” as on this day people get to unite together forgetting all resentments and all types of bad feeling towards each other.

+The tradition of throwing colored powder and water is believed to originate from the mythological love story of Radha and Krishna.
+Krishna, the Hindu god depicted with dark blue skin, is believed to have complained to his mother about Radha’s fair complexion.
 To ease her son’s sadness, his mother suggests he Radha’s skin color by smearing her with paint.
 It’s believed that this is where the custom of smearing loved ones with color during Holi came from.